A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: Introduction

 Our prototype, GP2, is a square laser gyroscope with a perimeter of 6.40~m, that is operative in a laboratory placed inside the basement of the Pisa INFN building, see Fig.\ref{photo}.

 It was built as a test bench to develop the optical and electronic technologies that will be implemented in GINGER.
-The last is a very high sensitivity three dimensional array of large frame RLGs, currently in the design phase, which has the aim of verifying general relativity theories on a laboratory scale \cite{angela2017}.
-Nevertheless, GP2 has also the aim of contributing to the development of reduced scale RLGs (4 - 8 m in perimeter) with a bit lower performance, devoted to geophysical and seismic applications.
+The latter is a very high sensitivity three dimensional array of large frame RLGs, currently in the design phase, which has the aim of verifying general relativity theories on a laboratory scale \cite{angela2017}.
+In addition to this, GP2 has also the aim of contributing to the development of reduced scale RLGs (4 - 8 m in perimeter) with slightly lower performance, devoted to geophysical and seismic applications.

 The quality of the performances of a RLG are strictly related to the control of the geometrical scale factor $S=4 \frac{A}{P \lambda}\cos(\theta)$, and of the laser kinematics.
-In a previous papers we addressed the complex problem of the reduction of the non-linear laser dynamics perturbation \cite{Angela2019,Angela_epj2020}, elaborating a procedure that was applied to the $3.60\times 3.60~$m$^2$~ RLG "Gingerino", placed in the deep underground Gran Sasso laboratory.
+In a previous papers we addressed the complex problem of the reduction of the non-linear laser dynamics perturbation \cite{Angela2019,Angela_epj2020}, elaborating a procedure that was applied to the $3.60\times 3.60~$m$^2$~ RLG "Gingerino", placed in the deep underground Gran Sasso laboratory \cite{Belfi2017}.

 In spite of its limitation, due to the reduced dimension and to the noisy location, GP2 can give important information about the procedures for the control of the scale factor, thanks to its peculiar properties.
 First of all, the ring is oriented with its axis nearly parallel to the Earth axis, so that the accuracy is improved and the disturbances induced on the Sagnac signal by local tilting are minimized.
 Furthermore, the vacuum chamber includes also additional pipes connecting the opposite mirrors along the two diagonals .
 In this way, the four mirrors define, besides the square optical cavity, also two Fabry-P\'erot (FP) linear resonators along the diagonals, that can be used to better define and control the ring geometry.